The Best Dividend Stocks For Income

 After all, the company is one of the largest manufacturers and distributors of medical and pharmaceutical products in the world.
 So, there is always a need for the products they provide, no matter how the economy is performing.

-Source: Admiral Markets MT5 Supreme Edition - #JNJ, Weekly Chart - Data range: 5 February 2012 - 10 December 2018 - Performed on 10 December 2018 at 6:09 PM GMT - Please note: Forecasts such as this are not a reliable indicator of future results, or future performance.
+Source: Admiral Markets MetaTrader 5 Supreme Edition - #JNJ, Weekly Chart - Data range: 18 August 2013 – 06 November 2019 - Performed on 06 November 2019 at 2:30 PM GMT - Please note: Forecasts such as this are not a reliable indicator of future results, or future performance.

 Investors have enjoyed the benefits of a rising share price and stable dividends.
 This provides a good balance for many investor portfolios.
 Interestingly, between 1970 and 2016 the annual average return has been almost 15%.
 In that time, there have only been 13 down years, meaning that 72.2% of the time the shares have ended positive for the year.